Brief Bio

 Bryan Penprase at Soka University, 2020

 Previously he served at SUA as the Dean of Faculty from 2017 to 2020.
-As Dean of Faculty, Bryan worked with SUA faculty to help develop a new interdisciplinary Life Sciences program, developed new programs for incentivising faculty research, worked to improve teaching at SUA, helped SUA connect with peer liberal arts institutions, and improved Soka’s unique Core and GE curriculum.
-At SUA developed the 2018 Globalised Liberal Arts conference, co-organized by SUA, Pomona College, Carleton College, Middlebury College, and Yale University.
-He also created a Science Advisory Board to advise SUA on its new Life Sciences curriculum, and worked with faculty and administration to develop a new Fellowship advising program, a new CPT program, an accelerated MA degree program with CGU, a new Faculty Merit program, a Teaching Innovation Grant program, more inclusive practices in search committees, and also led the transition to online instruction with new training programs for faculty in Spring of 2020.
-One of the best parts of being Dean was the opportunity to help recruit 9 excellent new tenure-track faculty to SUA in fields ranging from Studio Art, Writing, Biochemistry, Sociology, French, Mathematics, Molecular and Cellular Biology, and Biology it is wonderful to be able help bring these amazing professors to the SUA academic community.
+As Dean of Faculty, Bryan worked with SUA faculty to help develop a new interdisciplinary Life Sciences program, developed new programs for incentivizing faculty research, worked to improve teaching at SUA, helped SUA connect with peer liberal arts institutions, and improved Soka’s unique Core and GE curriculum.
+At SUA he developed the 2018 Globalised Liberal Arts conference, which was co-organized by SUA, Pomona College, Carleton College, Middlebury College, and Yale University.
+He also created a Science Advisory Board to advise SUA on its new Life Sciences curriculum and worked with faculty and administration to develop a new Fellowship advising program, a new CPT program, an accelerated MA degree program with CGU, a new Faculty Merit program, a Teaching Innovation Grant program, more inclusive practices in search committees, and also led the transition to online instruction with new training programs for faculty in Spring of 2020.
+One of the best parts of being Dean was the opportunity to help recruit 9 excellent new tenure-track faculty to SUA in fields ranging from Studio Art, Writing, Biochemistry, Sociology, French, Mathematics, Molecular and Cellular Biology, and Biology it is wonderful to be able to help bring these amazing professors to the SUA academic community.

 BEPphoto.2016